Malini-art/Malini-art/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am a first year student
+- ⚡ Fun fact: I am a second year student

 <!---